withastro/adapters/.changeset/purple-trainers-drive.md

 '@astrojs/cloudflare': patch
 ---

-Adds support for experimental `astro:env` released in Astro 4.10
+Adds support for `astro:env` released under an experimental flag in Astro 4.10